nishaidrees00/Machine-learning/README.md

 # Machine-learning
-In this project we detect fraudulent trasantion using deep learning models i.e.
+In this project we detect fraudulent transantion using deep learning models i.e.

 1. Artificial Neural Network
 2. Convolutional Neural Network